encgoo/hackerrank/Sort/README.md

 ## Selection sort
 For a list of n elements, look at the first n-1 of them and find the max.
-Swap it with the last one.
+Swap it with the last one, _if_ it is smaller than the last one.
 Then look at the first n - 2 of them and find the max again.
 Swap with the second to the last.
 ![Sort](images/sort.png)